mprimi/nasefa/README.md

 If I forget the bundle name (`tax_documents` in the example), I can look it up with `nasefa list`

-## Use case 2: Deploy simple file changes
+## Use case 2: Deploy simple file changes to groups of hosts

 Between work and hobby projects, I often find myself using `scp` to copy files around.
 It is kind of a pain sometimes.